ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/2-assumptions.md

 ### Detailed estimates

-We decided that after producing our initial set of high-level estimates, we would deep dive into particular areas of concern or interest.
+We decided that after producing our initial set of high-level estimates, we would deep dive into particular areas of concern or interest as remaining capacity allowed.

 We assumed that detailed-level estimates would be characterised as: